 Reporters are banned from the athletes’ village; I’m the stealth guest of one of its 16,000 or so occupants.
 Post-games, the 2,818 kitchenless apartments will be turned into homes by owners Delancey Estates Plc and Qatari Diar Real Estate Investment Co., who spent 557 million pounds ($872 million) buying the village last year.

 For now, the place is a sheltered bubble -- a classless, cashless, and crimeless society.
 It feels like a Communist Utopia, untainted by money, yet strangely sterile.

 The 24-hour, 5,000-seat food court, with its whirring generators, is like a giant warehouse.
 There are open crates of oranges, bananas and apples everywhere, as well as counters of dried fruit and nuts, sliced pineapple, and crudites.
 Cuisines are divided up by geographical origin.

 There’s fine-looking cheese and roast beef at the British counter, bland-looking pizza and pasta at the Italian stall, and coriander rice with curry coconut vegetables at the halal booth, where female staff wear headscarves.

 The only branded food is from Games sponsor McDonald’s Corp.
-(MCD) Champion sprinter Usain Bolt gets his chicken nuggets here.
+(MCD:US) Champion sprinter Usain Bolt gets his chicken nuggets here.
 Drinks are provided by sponsor Coca-Cola Co.
-(KO) in giant dispensers offering Coke and affiliated beverages only.
+(KO:US) in giant dispensers offering Coke and affiliated beverages only.

 Celebration Avenue, the main drag, is ringed by apartment blocks that look like housing projects.
 Most balconies are festooned with national flags.